-Organisational psychologist and psychotherapist Margaret Forde says anxiety is one of the most common reasons people seek her help.
+Organisational psychologist and psychotherapist Margaret Forde says anxiety is one of the most common reasons people seek her help, so it is good to normalise the conversation around it.

 “The thing to remember about anxiety is that it can be managed and that it is possible to break that anxiety loop that people often get caught up in.
 It’s a question of what works for you, and sometimes people need a bit of help to find it.
 When people are anxious, they often discount the positives and their perceived ‘failures’ loom much larger than their successes.
 It’s important to redress the balance.